 For those brides who choose to be wed in the snow in our winter gardens, you are welcome to borrow our white satin cape or furry stole for warmth.
 Red rose petals on snow create a dramatic background for a wedding.

 Our Woodland Garden is tucked into the ancient oaks that overhang a wooded area full of Springtime daffodils.
 Here we have built a stone waterfall sloping down from the large red rocks that make up the background of our garden areas, then under the ancient oaks and through the densely green and verdant gardens surrounding the waterfall pools.

 As part of our wedding package, your wedding officiant is included.
 We have several officiants of differing backgrounds from which you may choose one whose belief structure is most similar to your own.
 After booking, we will provide you with biographies of our officiants.

 Prospective brides and grooms have noticed that some of our weddings feature brightly colored ribbons.
 The Ribbon Ceremony can include up to nine family members or friends who will drape the ribbons around your hands.

 Blue Skies Inn has taken the idea of the ancient Celtic wedding tradition of hand-fastening and developed a sweet ceremony around it.
 For the exchange of vows, the couple faces each other and touches the other's hand, palm to palm.
-Rather than wrapping one cord to symbolize the union as was the tradition in the Middle Ages, seven ribbons are used, each a different color of the rainbow.
-You may choose the colors.
+Rather than wrapping one cord to symbolize the union as was the tradition in the Middle Ages, seven or more ribbons are used - you may choose the colors.